-- Successful completion of all CORE courses listed below with a grade of 75% or higher - Achieve the minimum requirement of the Health Insurance Portability and Accountability Act (HIPAA) component
+- Successful completion of all CORE courses listed below with a grade of 75% or higher - Successful completion of the PSY 1: General Psychology course with a grade of 75% or higher - Achieve the minimum requirement of the Health Insurance Portability and Accountability Act (HIPAA) component

 Graduates earn an Associate of Science in Vocational Nursing and are eligible to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 This exam requires a background check.
 Graduates also earn HIPAA certification.
 SJVC prepares students to take appropriate certification and licensure exams related to their individual majors.
-The College doesnot guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.
+The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.